 Bestselling author and canine behaviorist, Jean Donaldson, says: "These devices (choke and prong collars), when they work, do so to the degree that they hurt.
 With the advent of modern methods and tools they are irrelevant.”

 According to veterinarian and veterinary behaviorist Dr. Soraya V. Juarbe-Diaz: "Using punishment to stop behaviors is not new.
 Notice I say ‘stop’ rather than ‘teach’ -- I can stop any behavior, but I am more interested in teaching my students, animal or human, to choose the behavior I want them to perform because they can trust me, because I do not hurt them and they are safe with me, and because the outcome is something they enjoy.”

 PPG thus encourages all pet owners and pet professionals to embrace modern, scientifically based training techniques and tools, especially the latest generation of no-pull harnesses which are free of the risks posed by traditional collars and offer far more benefits.
 So swap your gear and help create a kinder world for you and your pet!

-Trade in the following gear and receive a discount* off your initial consultation or private training session:
+Trade in the following gear and receive a $20 discount for each item from your initial consultation or private training package fee: